XYLiu9357/optimof/README.md

 make test-all
 ```

 See `make help` for all available commands.
+See [tuning](doc/tuning.md) for more on hyperparameter tuning.

 ## Acknowledgements